Castle of Park (Aberdeenshire): History

-The site was first built in 1292, and was for some time refuge of Robert the Bruce.
-In 1563, it was rebuilt as a Z-plan tower house, and it was extended in 1723, and in 1829 and later.
+The Park estate originally formed part of the Royal Forest of Banff, but was gifted to Sir Waleran de Normanville in 1242 by Alexander II of Scotland.
+The first castle on this property was built in 1292 and was for some time a refuge of Robert the Bruce.
+In 1536, it was rebuilt as a Z-plan tower house.
+It was extensively remodeled in 1717, expanded in 1723, again in 1829, and has continued to be modified in the years since.

-The building was owned by the Gordons.
+In 1605, the castle was sold to Sir Adam Gordon of Clan Gordon.
 Born in 1586, Sir Adam Gordon of Glenbuchat Castle succeeded to the Lairdship of Park in 1623, becoming the first Laird.
 Sir John Gordon was created the 1st Baronet of Park on 15th August, 1686.

-Sir William Gordon, 3rd Baronet of Park fought for the Jacobites during the Jacobite rising of 1745.
+Sir William Gordon, 3rd Baronet of Park, fought for the Jacobites during the Jacobite rising of 1745.
 He was captured by the English at the Battle of Culloden, imprisoned and later executed.
-The property was forfeited, and was acquired by the Duffs.
+The property was forfeited, and was acquired by Clan Duff.

-Lady Posie Duff-Gordon (née Tennant) contracted tuberculosis and with her husband, Thomas Duff-Gordon, the 12th Laird of Park, two small children and a nanny from Elgin traveled to Hyères, Pietermaritzburg and finally Davos for a cure.
-She died at Davos in 1888.
-Her husband's brother Cosmo Duff-Gordon was best known for the controversy surrounding his escape from the sinking of the RMS Titanic.
+The property remained under ownership of Clan Duff for nearly 400 years.
+In the late 1970s, it was sold to a Dutch dentist, Rudi Ovenveldt, then again in the late 1980s to a painter, James Duncan, who ran the castle as a hotel and restaurant.
+In 2000, the castle was purchased by Bill and Lois Breckon, after which it underwent significant renovation in order to house students for on-site art courses.

+In 2007, the property was purchased by Rebecca and Neil Wilson, who lived there while undertaking historic restorations.
+During the early 2010s, the Wilsons began running the castle as a B&B and later as a self-catering facility.
+In 2020, the castle was listed for sale for £1,500,000, although reviews by guests were still being left on Google in 2022.
+As of 2026 the location was noted as "permanently closed".

+In 2016, the property was featured in an episode of Fake or Fortune?.